indigo-biosystems/hyperion/README.md

 ## Using hyperion

-Hyperion revolves around the idea of a _route_, which is a combination of:
+Hyperion's API revolves around the idea of a _route_, which is a combination of:

 - HTTP method
 - URI